-The Guatemalan flag consists of 3 equal vertical bands of light blue (left and right) and white (middle).
-The blue bands symbolize the Pacific Ocean and Caribbean Sea, while the white represents peace and purity.
-Guatemala's national coat of arms is centered in the middle of the flag and features a pair of crossed swords (representing honor); a pair of crossed rifles (symbolizing Guatemala's strength and willingness to defend itself against foreign threats); a scroll with the words "Libertad 15 de Septiembre de 1821" (marking the original date of independence from Spain); a green and red quetzal (Guatemala's national bird and symbol of liberty); and a green wreath of laurel leaves (denoting victory).
+The Guatemalan flag consists of three equal vertical bands of light blue (left and right) and white (middle).
+The blue bands symbolize the Pacific Ocean and Caribbean Sea willingness to defend itself against foreign threats); a scroll with the words "Libertad 15 de Septiembre de 1821" (marking the original date of independence from Spain); a green and red quetzal (Guatemala's national bird and symbol of liberty); and a green wreath of laurel leaves (denoting victory).